Schedule a Consultation

 Common Types of Estate Administration Disputes

-There are a wide range of issues that could potentially arise during the probate process.
+There is a wide range of issues that could potentially arise during the probate process.
 If you are a representative charged with administering the estate, you might face threats or unfair claims from surviving family members of the deceased.
-If you are an heir or beneficiary, you might need to challenge the validity of the will or take action against the executor of the estate to get what you’re rightfully owed.
+If you are an heir or beneficiary, you might need to challenge the will’s validity or take action against the estate executor to get what you’re rightfully owed.

 Some of the most common types of estate administration disputes include:

 You could contest a will before it has been probated by the court or afterward.
-Before it has been admitted to probate, the burden will fall on the proponent of the will to prove that it is valid.
-After the will has been admitted to probate, the burden will fall on the contestant to prove based on a preponderance of the evidence (meaning, it is more likely than not) that the will is invalid.
+Before it has been admitted to probate, the burden will fall on the will’s proponent to prove that it is valid.
+After the will has been admitted to probate, the burden will fall on the contestant to prove, based on a preponderance of the evidence (meaning, it is more likely than not), that the will is invalid.

 Heir and Beneficiary Disputes – If you were left out of a close relative’s will, or if you feel you are otherwise entitled to assets from the estate, you may have a kinship dispute.
 It may be necessary to prove your relationship to the deceased, and an experienced estate litigation lawyer could help you establish a strong claim.